EgorSozonov/Tl/docs/README.md

-# Billt
+# Ors
 ### A new embedded scripting language

-Goal: a practical embedded scripting language that doesn't suck
+Goal: a language for the browser that doesn't suck

 ### Language features